frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/accounts/recurring-orders-and-invoices.md

 1. Click on the + button next to Auto Repeat.
 1. Select the Reference Doctype.
 1. Select the Reference Document.
-1. Set the Start Data and End Date(optional).
+1. Set the Start Date and End Date(optional).
 1. Select the frequency whether daily, weekly, etc,.
 1. Save.